Lance Henriksen: Career

 He made a cameo appearance in the 2009 horror comedy Jennifer's Body, and starred in the After Dark Horrorfest film Scream of the Banshee, released in 2011.
 He played Henry Gale in Leigh Scott's The Witches of Oz.

 In January 2015, he was signed for the lead in the indie thriller Monday at 11:01 am In 2016, he starred in the feature film Deserted, a psychological thriller.
 Henriksen played the role of Hopper.

 In 2018, Henriksen performed motion capture and vocal performance for the character of Carl Manfred in the video game Detroit: Become Human.
 The game's plot involves androids gaining sentience and free will, topics explored briefly with Henriksen's Bishop character in Aliens.

 In October 2018, Henriksen was signed for one of the two leads in Falling, the directorial debut of actor Viggo Mortensen, who also wrote, produced and co-starred.
 Reviewing the film's 2020 premiere, The Hollywood Reporters John DeFore noted not only the quality of Henriksen's performance, but the opportunity Mortensen's script presented: "[F]ew moviegoers who've enjoyed him over the years will be surprised, but many will resent that we, and he, have waited so long for a role like this."

 He received a Canadian Screen Award nomination for Best Actor at the 9th Canadian Screen Awards in 2021, for his performance in Falling.

 In 2022, Henriksen was cast in the upcoming American horror film, Awaken the Reaper.
 The film is currently shooting in New York and slated for a 2024 release date.
 It is directed by Justin Paul and Dave Campfield and produced by Fourth Horizon Cinema, Impact Media Studios and Design Weapons.

 Personal life

+Henriksen was working with potter Joan Stone doing his pottery in her studio during the early 1970s.

 Henriksen has been married twice.
 He was married to Mary Jane Evans from 1985 to 1989 and to Jane Pollack from 1995 to 2006.

 Henriksen has one child from each marriage.

 Art

 Henriksen continues to produce art.
 He worked as a muralist before he became an actor, and he has worked with clay since 1960.
 In September 2017, Henriksen set up a website to showcase and find homes for some of his most recent clay works.
 He "still believes that there is nothing as simple and beautiful as raw clay...
-And that Potters have the remaining soul of the nomads...always searching...."
+And that Potters have the remaining soul of the nomads...always searching...".